 Though 95 percent of the Chinese population has at least basic health insurance, coverage isn't as comprehensive as perhaps expected.
 Public health insurance, for instance, generally only covers half of the medical bills.
 Premiums also tend to be high, even for the most basic insurance plans.

-It's therefore essential for expats to negotiate private health insurance as part of their employment package.
-If this isn't possible, they may want to consider opening a policy on their own.
-Expats should ensure their hospital of choice recognises the insurance policy they hold.
+It's, therefore, essential that you negotiate private health insurance as part of your employment package.
+If this isn't possible, you may consider securing your policy.
+We also recommend ensuring that the hospital of your choice recognised the insurance policy you hold.

 Medication and pharmacies in China

-Expats in Chinese cities will have access to the kinds of prescription medicines they're used to, as well as a range of traditional Chinese medicines.
-Some pharmacists have expertise in both areas, and those that do make for a valuable resource.
+Expats in Chinese cities will have access to the prescription medicines they're used to, as well as a range of traditional Chinese medicines.
+Some pharmacists have expertise in both areas, and those who do make for valuable resources.

-Prescription regulations vary between countries, so if there's any medication an expat takes regularly, they should do some research to find out whether it can be bought over the counter in China or if a prescription is required.
+Prescription regulations vary between countries, so you should do some research to find out if any medication you take regularly is available over the counter in China or if you need a prescription.

 Pharmacies are widely available in urban areas and are conveniently organised into different departments.
-Most labels are in Chinese, so some assistance from a local friend, colleague or bilingual pharmacist may be necessary.
+Most labels are in Chinese, so you might need assistance from a local friend, colleague or bilingual pharmacist.

 Health hazards in China

 Pollution is a concern in many Chinese cities, and may be an issue for any expats with pre-existing respiratory problems.
-Expats living in urban areas should make an effort to exercise regularly and use an air purifier at night.
+If you live in an urban area, you should try to exercise regularly and use an air purifier at night.

 The safety of drinking water in China is another health concern.
 It's best to avoid drinking tap water and rather consume bottled water.